tudvari/dockerfile-generator/README.md

 # Dockerfile Generator

-The main goal of this module generate a dockerfile in runtime from the input data which is a JSON document.
+The main goal of this module generate a Dockerfile in runtime from the input data which is a JSON document.

 ## Ruleset

 - imagename : String type.
 Required.
 - imageversion : String type.
 Required.
 - copy : Array of objects.
 This object has two required property src for the source dir and dst for the destination dir
-- cmd : Array of one object, this object has two required property command - the executable command- and args, which is array of arguments.
+- cmd : Array of a object, this object has two required property command - the executable command- and args, which is array of arguments.
 Required.
 - run : Array of objects, it has two property: command - executable command - and args as arguments of the executable command.
 Optional.
 - expose : Array of ports.
 Optional.
 - env : Array of objects it has two property: envname - name of the environment variable -and envvalue value of the environment variable